 People who believe that outside forces constantly influence their life are said to have an "external locus of control," while those who believe that their actions shape events, have an internal one.
 Ask team members to take our Locus of Control quiz so that you can determine where they fall on this spectrum.

-If you discover that people have an external locus of control, help them overcome this.
-Set modest goals so that they can achieve some quick wins; and then help them build their self-confidence.
-Also, remind them of their strengths and past successes, and teach them how to think positively, instead of engaging in damaging, negative self-talk.
+If you discover that people have an external locus of control, you can help them overcome this.
+Set modest goals to set up some quick wins; then help them build their self-confidence.
+Also, remind them of their strengths and past success, and teach them how to think positively – instead of engaging in damaging, negative self-talk.

-You can also break up any large tasks or projects into smaller goals or steps.
-A huge project or goal will make people feel overwhelmed, and, instead of being accountable for their work, they're far more likely to shun their responsibilities.
+You can also break up large tasks or projects into smaller steps.
+A huge project or goal can make people feel overwhelmed, and, instead of being accountable for their work, they're far more likely to avoid responsibility.

 People who don't take responsibility often play the blame game.
-When you notice team members starting to point the finger of blame, stop them immediately.
-Shift their focus away from assigning blame, and, instead, direct it to what needs to be done to fix the problem and move forward.
+If team members start to point the finger of blame, stop them immediately.
+Shift their focus away from assigning blame, and direct it to what needs to be done to fix the problem.

-Also, look at your own management style.
-If certain team members aren't taking responsibility, it could be because you aren't delegating clearly, or because you're micromanaging them – if you hover over their shoulder and second guess their every action, they're going to be reluctant to do anything without you in the background.
+If you're having problems with members of your team not taking responsibility, it's also worth taking a fresh look at your own management style.
+Perhaps you aren't delegating clearly, or you're micromanaging them – if you hover over their shoulder, they're going to be reluctant to do anything without you in the background.

-So, learn the art of delegation and avoid micromanagement.
-Give your people the freedom they need to make their own decisions, but be ready to guide them in the right direction if required.
+So, learn the art of delegation, and avoid micromanagement.
+Give your people the freedom to make their own decisions, but be ready to guide them in the right direction if required.
 If they're able to make decisions on their own, they'll start to realize that their efforts really do make a difference.

-Some people, however, may simply not be mature enough to do the job.
+These strategies will go a long way toward getting people to take responsibility.
+However, some people simply may not be up to the job.
 Do what you sensibly can, but don't keep them "hanging around" once you've exhausted all reasonable options.
-(Clearly, ensure that you fully comply with national employment law and internal HR policies when you take any action.)
+(Clearly, make sure that you fully comply with national employment law and internal HR policies when you take any action.)